AfonsoRibeiro/sec-project/README.md

 * protos : contains the protos used for the gRPC communication;
 * report : contains the report explaining the project and our decisions;
 * sbin : contains the script to run the entire system;
-* security : contains the source code related with the security of the system and a folder(keys) with all the keys for the system in it;
+* security : contains the source code related with the security of the system;
 * server : contains the source code related to the server side;
 * target : contains the binaries;